Depreciation & Methods for Calculating Depreciation

 What is the impact of depreciation on tax?

-Depreciation calculations measure business expenses, which helps reduce taxable income.
+Depreciation calculations measure business expenses, which help reduce taxable income.
 Lower taxable income means lower tax liability, which helps businesses save money.

 What happens after the full depreciation of assets?